mozilla/tofino/docs/UA-service-API.md

 ### Response

-Successful requests will produce a "200 OK" response with a `results` array in the JSON body:
+Successful requests will produce a "200 OK" response with a JSON body containing a `results` array of [page objects](#page-object-format):

 ```json
 {